HaroldCHURCHILL/CS_Notes/README.md

 # CS_Notes
 > Entities should not be multiplied unnecessarily

-I'm convinced that you are here to study, so be content below will quickly introduce you a way to use this repository.
+I'm convinced that you are here to study, so the content below will quickly introduces you a way to take advantage of this repository.

 ## A quick guide
-This is the notebook for `Computer Science` course.
+This is the notebook for `Computer Science` courses.

-You can find a lot of useful documention or handbooks in the `Notes` folder.
+You can find useful documention or handbooks in the `Notes` folder.